-ArcGIS for Desktop: ArcMap is installed in all Science Teaching Labs in the Chapman Science Academic Center (SAC, Building 53) and the Science Instructional Lab Annex (Building 50).
+ArcGIS for Desktop: ArcMap is installed in all teaching and common-use Windows computer labs across campus.
 The software is licensed for the full Advanced (formerly ArcInfo) level functionality, with all the extensions (Spatial, Geostatistical, 3D, Network, and Tracking Analysts).

 CSUMB community members can obtain a 1-year license for the Student Edition of ArcMap for installation on their own personal computers.